 |Read more about how artificial intelligence and machine learning are powering new supply chain operations.|

-Pruitt also noted that supply chain interruptions and capacity requirements were reducing the available capital for strategic growth at Colgate-Palmolive, driving the company to explore new systems, like Augury’s Machine Health, to improve yield, lower operating costs and mitigate manufacturing risks.
-“The goals of the Machine Health program were to help improve output, reduce downtime, and reduce MRO (maintenance, repair, and operations) spend by moving from preventive to predictive maintenance,” he said.
+Pruitt also noted that supply chain interruptions and capacity requirements were reducing the available capital for strategic growth at Colgate-Palmolive, driving the company to explore new systems, like Augury’s Machine Health, to improve yield, lower operating costs, and mitigate manufacturing risks.
+“The goals of the Machine Health program were to help improve output, reduce downtime, and reduce MRO (maintenance, repair, and operations) spending by moving from preventive to predictive maintenance,” he said.

 Providing a specific example of how Augury’s Machine Health system has helped Colgate-Palmolive, Pruitt noted that the system’s AI detected rising temperatures in the drive of a tube maker and alerted the plant team.
 “Upon inspection, they discovered a problem with the motor’s water cooling system,” he said.
 “By getting it quickly resolved, we prevented the drive from failing due to overheating, which would’ve stopped the tube production line and incurred replacement costs.
 We figure the savings at 192 hours of downtime and an output of 2.8 million tubes of toothpaste, plus $12,000 for a new motor and $27,000 in variable conversion costs.”